Cyber Security Headlines – March 28, 2022

 Google issues emergency fix for Chrome zero-day

-Tracked as CVE-2022-1096 and considered high-severity, the security hole is described as a Type Confusion bug in the V8 JavaScript and WebAssembly engine.
-The bug was reported by an anonymous researcher, and Google has yet to determine the bug bounty amount for this issue.
-We are aware that an exploit for this bug exists in the wild, the company notes in its advisory, without providing further details on the vulnerability itself or on the observed exploitation.
-A patch for this flaw has been included in Chrome 99.0.4844.84, which is now rolling out for Windows, Mac and Linux users.
+This high-severity security issue is being described as a Type Confusion bug in the V8 JavaScript and WebAssembly engine.
+The bug was reported by an anonymous researcher, but Google has yet to determine the bug bounty amount.
+Googles notes, in an advisory, that they are aware that an exploit for this bug exists in the wild, although they did not provide details on the vulnerability or on the observed exploitation.
+A patch has been included in Chrome 99.0.4844.84, which is now rolling out for Windows, Mac and Linux users.
 This is not the same Zero-Day bug that we reported here on Friday as being exploited by North Korean threat actors.

 Thanks to our episode sponsor, Varonis